Epitome87/Understanding-TypeScript-Journey/README.md

 ### Type Assignments & Type Inference

 TypeScript has **type inference** -- does its best to understand which type you have in certain constants / variables.
 So when we do:
 `const number1 = 5;` we don't have to specify that number1 is a number -- it's inferred!
-Actually, when we use contant, TypeScript not only infers its type as a number, but specifically "5".
+Actually, when we use a constant via the _const_ keyword, TypeScript not only infers its type as a number, but specifically "5".

 Although we could do `const number1: number = 5;` it is actually considered bad practice to be so redundant.
 The only time we may want to do this is if we were not initializing it to a value: `let number1: number;`